tdeslauriers/wordsearch/README.md

 **Notes:**

 1. At first, I was sorting the word list longest to shortest.
-* This makes the brute-forcing go faster, but it also felt too deterministic and the bruteforcing never failed to produce a matrix without sorting, so I removed it.
+* This makes the brute-forcing go faster, but it also felt too deterministic omitting sorting never failed to produce a matrix, so I removed it.
 2. I used cryptographic random numbers for no reason; I am sure math/rand was fine for this purpose.

 ## Sample Output